dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1148: Leadership should be based on merit, not hierarchy.
+### T1148: Leadership should be merit-based, not hierarchically imposed.

 |Support|
 |---|